Skip to main content

 If you plan to implement a Hyper-V or SQL Server over SMB solution on this SVM, you should use NTFS security style for the root volume.
 Volumes that contain Hyper-V files or SQL database files must be set to NTFS security at the time they are created.
 By setting the root volume security style to NTFS, you ensure that you do not inadvertently create UNIX or mixed security-style data volumes.

-• Beginning in ONTAP 9.13.1, you can set a maximum capacity for a storage VM.
+• Beginning with ONTAP 9.13.1, you can set a maximum capacity for a storage VM.
 You can also configure alerts when the SVM approaches a threshold capacity level.
 For more information, see Manage SVM capacity.

 You can use System Manager to create a storage VM.